MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-maps-address-locations.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/workordernewaddress.png)

-Address recommendations are available on the mobile app too for technicians.
+Address recommendations are available on the mobile app too for technicians with the appropriate security role.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/mobile-2020-address-suggestion6.png)